 Request official transcripts and test scores be sent to:

 Bowling Green, OH 43403

-Test scores must be within the past ten years and non-original scores must be notarized.
+TEST SCORES: One of the following test scores is to be submitted as part of the online application process.
+Non-original scores must be notarized.
+Any of following tests are accepted: Praxis Scores, OAE scores (Ohio Assessment for Educators), or GRE scores (within last 5 years).
+NOTE: If a person already possesses a master's degree then no test scores are required.
 TOEFL scores are required from applicants whose native language is not English.
 For information on the GRE/Praxis/TOEFL tests, visit the Educational Testing Service website.

 Statement of Purpose

 You will upload this as part of the online application process for this program.

 - your motivation for pursuing graduate study in you chosen field